-(R) Treatment Options Currently, no treatments are available that will reverse CKD.
+Treatment Options Currently, no treatments are available that will reverse CKD.
 The goals of treatment are to slow progression of CKD and treat the clinical signs.
 Feeding a special kidney diet, which contains less protein and phosphorus, is the most effective method of slowing progression of CKD.
-Cats eating a kidney diet can live twice as long as those eating a regular maintenance diet.
+Dogs eating a kidney diet can live twice as long as those eating a regular maintenance diet.
 These diets can be started even before signs occur.
-Control of blood phosphorus levels is also necessary.
-If dietary changes alone do not accomplish this, drugs to bind the phosphorus in the food can be given with each meal.
+Control of the blood phosphorus levels is also necessary.
+If diet alone does not accomplish this, drugs to bind the phosphorus in the food can be given with each meal.
+Administering a form of vitamin D (calcitriol) may also help delay an increase in phosphorus.
 If chronic dehydration is present, injections of fluid under the skin (subcutaneous fluids) may be helpful.
 The frequency varies from daily to twice weekly, and the injections can be given at home.
+Excess protein in the urine can be treated with angiotensin-converting enzyme (ACE) inhibitor drugs.
 If hypertension is present, a variety of drugs can be used to control it.
-Hypertension is more common in early stages of CKD in cats.
-Excess protein in the urine is rare in cats and can be treated with angiotensin-converting enzyme (ACE) inhibitor drugs.
-Potassium supplements may be needed in some cats, as well as drugs to treat excess acid in the blood.
-Severe, advanced anemia can be treated with hormone injections to stimulate the production of red blood cells, but some cats develop side effects from the hormone the longer it is used.
-Antacids, such as famotidine, are frequently prescribed for vomiting, and appetite stimulants may be given.
+Dogs rarely develop low blood potassium levels from CKD, but potassium supplements may be needed in some cases.
+Severe, advanced anemia can be treated with hormone injections to stimulate production of red blood cells, but some dogs develop side effects from the hormone the longer it is used.
+If vomiting is present, antacids (such as famotidine or omeprazole) or antiemetics (such as metoclopramide, ondansetron, or dolasetron) may be prescribed.

 Follow-up Care Follow-up visits often involve examinations, laboratory tests, and blood pressure measurements (when available).
 Frequency of visits depends on the severity of CKD, with monthly visits recommended in advanced cases.
-Cats with early, stable disease may only need to be checked every 3-6 months.
+Dogs with early, stable disease may only need to be rechecked every 3-6 months.
 Prognosis CKD is a progressive disease that slowly worsens, but the rate of progression is highly variable.
-Cats diagnosed with early disease have an average survival time of 3 years.
-Those with moderate disease live an average of 2 years.
-Those with advanced disease generally succumb to CKD within months.
-Despite these general rates, the survival time of any individual cat is impossible to predict.
+Some dogs may worsen over months, and others over 2-3 years, before reaching a point where quality of life deteriorates to an unacceptable level.